Team-Crushing-It/dripdrop/README.md

 ## Our Design

+Built with 💗 on Flutter and Firebase, this app uses realtime water data to empower the consumer with a clear understanding of their water quality and usage.

 Our design is a continuous panel where you can swipe left or right to focus on your water data or how your usage compares with your friends!